 GLM at 0.9 seconds per page is 16x faster than DeepSeek at 14.8 seconds.
 Qianfan latency data was not available for this benchmark run.

-The speed/accuracy tradeoff varies by archetype.
-GLM is fast and best on diagrams — but worst on formulas.
+The speed/accuracy tradeoff varies by page type.
+GLM is fast and best on diagrams - but worst on formulas.
 If your document mix is diagram-heavy, GLM gives you both speed and accuracy.
 If your mix is formula-heavy, the fastest accurate option is Qianfan.

 For batch processing pipelines where latency matters less than accuracy, optimise for CER.
 For real-time or interactive use cases, GLM's speed advantage is significant.